ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   makes sure that you do not build the plugin with compilation settings that are known to [cause problems](https://github.com/ElektraInitiative/libelektra/issues/1895).
 - The [Shell Recorder][] counts the number of executed tests properly again.
+- CMake now fails if the [required plugin List](http://libelektra.org/plugins/list) is missing from the current build configuration.

 ## Outlook